 - Have job security because the HVAC industry can't be outsourced.

 Every job has sources of stress.
-HVAC technicians handle complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-The proper experience and tools can help address any concerns.
-What’s more, paid training and a consistent schedule help people in the HVAC industry avoid some of the most common reasons for work-related stress.
+HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
+Sufficient experience and tools are helpful when resolving these concerns.
+What’s more, paid training and a stable workload help both installers and technicians reduce some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Moving heavy items and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
 Accessing and servicing large equipment can be exhausting.
 HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While there isn't a job that's immune to a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be needed, , which means apprentices and master technicians alike can often find work across the country.
+While there isn't a job that's immune to a recession, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
+Repairs and installation will always be required, which means apprentices and master technicians alike can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, reliable expertise will become even more important.
-The newest models of heating and cooling systems consume less energy or obtain it from renewable sources like solar and wind.
-Sustainable HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.
+As HVAC systems continue to advance, technicians and installers will become even more important.
+New forms of heating and cooling systems consume less energy or produce it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED on top of professional training.
+To become an HVAC technician, you’ll need a high school diploma or GED on top of specialized training.
 Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.

 You can secure the needed certifications by enrolling in classes at a community college or trade school.
-How long it takes to become an HVAC technician relies on the program, which generally lasts between six months to two years.
-Your employer might also require NATE certification.
-Standing for North American Technician Excellence, this influential accreditation further develops your technical knowledge to ensure the highest quality services.
+The time it takes to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
+An HVAC company will sometimes also require NATE certification.
+This refers to North American Technician Excellence, this key accreditation expands your technical knowledge to maximize your capabilities.

-Even though basic concepts of an HVAC career could be learned on your own, getting the necessary education means blending classroom programs with on-site training.
-At the same time, HVAC careers aren't reliant on things like advanced math.
-While some math is involved, most of the HVAC professionals’ skill set utilizes critical thinking, in order to properly identify problems and ensure quality installation.
+Even though basic concepts of an HVAC career could be learned on your own, a proper education means combining classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.

-According to Midwest Technical Institute, enrolling in a technical or trade school usually costs about $15,000.
+According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
 A community college is usually around $5,000 annually.
-By comparison, the average student debt for a bachelor’s degree is $25,921.
+In comparison, the standard student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

-Your work schedule may vary based on the project and job site.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you may have more of a set schedule during normal business hours.
+A typical workday may vary based on the project and job site.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you are more likely to have a set schedule during normal business hours.

-Like we mentioned earlier, you should be comfortable working outdoors in extreme weather as well as in dirty or cramped spaces.
-For roles assisting customers, strong customer service skills are always a positive.
+Like we mentioned earlier, every now and then the job will have to be done in extreme weather as well as in dirty or cramped spaces.
+If you work in a customer-facing role, strong customer service skills are always welcome.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

 Since the HVAC industry is growing quickly, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-Then again, total compensation can depend on where you live and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state may make as much as six figures.
+Top earners make between $56,600 and $68,000.
+However, your salary may be dependent on the area's average wages and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary